-This is a snapshot of some of my favourite projects – by no means comprehensive but some of the ones that make me particularly proud
+This is a snapshot of some of my favourite projects before my academic life – by no means comprehensive but some of the ones that make me particularly proud

 From February to June 2016, I was guest curator of APAC16, the fifth All-Island Performing Arts Conference on 15 & 16 June 2016 in the Town Hall Theatre, Galway.
 It’s a fabulous annual gathering run by Theatre Forum and TheatreNI mixing theatre, dance and opera practitioners from very different practices with producers and venues.